Perinatal Matrices

 The experiences of BPM III are often accompanied by illuminating insights into human nature, society, and culture.
 They seem to throw a new light on the phenomena of violence, war, and revolution; the psychology of sex; and various aspects of the world’s religions and artistic movements.

-Grof extends BPM III beyond clinical psychopathology to encompass cultural and historical phenomena, presenting the third perinatal matrix as a lens for interpreting collective violence, sexuality, and religious creativity.
+Grof extends BPM III beyond personal psychopathology into social and cultural hermeneutics, arguing that the third matrix illuminates collective violence, religion, and art.

 Grof, Stanislav, Realms of the Human Unconscious: Observations from LSD Research, 1975supporting